 You’re on the run, late for school, late for work, just basically running late in all directions.
 And you just don’t have time to wash your hair.
 But hold up, babe, before you grab that spray dry shampoo.
 While aerosol spray dry shampoos are so easy to use, their charm falls flat when you read the ingredients label.
-These suckers contain toxic, harmful ingredients that you don’t want anywhere near your head, making you a sucker if you use them!
+These suckers contain questionable, potentially harmful ingredients that you don’t want anywhere near your head!
 Butane, Propane, and Aluminum = YUCK!
-Dive in with Prudence Millsap as she gives you the dirty truth about Spray Dry Shampoos’s toxic ingredients.
+Dive in with Prudence Millsap as she gives you the dirty truth about Spray Dry Shampoos’ toxic ingredients.

 Stay safe and opt for a natural powdered organic dry shampoo.
 You’ll find it custom-crafted for both light and dark hair colors.
 True, it’s not quite as easy to apply as an aerosol spray dry shampoo, but we’ve got a trick that makes it easy peasy!

 Pssst: If all this “toxic” talk is getting you stressed, jump down to our note on why/how we use the term.